openPMD/openPMD-api/docs/source/backends/adios2.rst

 ADIOS2 release 2.6.0 contained a bug (fixed in ADIOS 2.7.0, see `PR #2348 <https://github.com/ornladios/ADIOS2/pull/2348>`_) that disallows random-accessing steps in file-based engines.
 With this ADIOS2 release, files written with steps may only be read using the streaming API.
-In order to keep compatibility with older codes reading ADIOS2 files, step-based processing must currently be opted in to via use of the :ref:`JSON parameter<backendconfig>` ``adios2.engine.usesteps = true`` when using a file-based engine such as BP3 or BP4.
+In order to keep compatibility with older codes reading ADIOS2 files, step-based processing must currently be opted in to via use of the :ref:`JSON parameter<backendconfig>` ``adios2.engine.usesteps = true`` when using a file-based engine such as BP3 or BP4 (usesteps).

 Upon reading a file, the ADIOS2 backend will automatically recognize whether it has been written with or without steps, ignoring the JSON option mentioned above.
 Steps are mandatory for streaming-based engines and trying to switch them off will result in a runtime error.